argoproj-labs/hera/CONTRIBUTING.md

 1. Your commit must be signed.
 Hera uses [an application](https://github.com/apps/dco) that enforces the Developer Certificate of Origin (DCO).
 Currently, a Contributor License Agreement ([CLA](https://github.com/cla-assistant/cla-assistant)) check also appears on submitted pull requests.
-This can be safely ignored as the Argo Project is slowly migrating projects to DCO
+This can be safely ignored and is **not** a requirement for contributions to hera-workflows.
+This is an artifact as the Argo Project is slowly migrating projects from CLA to DCO.
 1. Use `tox -e format` to format the repository code. `tox -e format` maps to a usage of [black](https://github.com/psf/black), and the repository adheres to whatever `black` uses as its strict pep8 format.
    No questions asked